strrife/falcon/UPGRADE.md

 where `xxxxxx` should be changed to proper name of the patch.

-3. solve potential conflicts between your changes on our new code
+3. solve potential conflicts between your changes and our new code

 Next, follow steps 2, 3 and 4 to install required dependencies.